Sales Tax on University Purchases

 - Virginia certificate of exemption is available from Procurement.

-University purchases from vendors located in foreign states.
+University purchases from vendors located in foreign states:

-- As a result, non-Virginia – even ones with long-standing relationships - may request a Virginia certificate of exemption to document the University’s tax-exempt status.
+- As a result, non-Virginia vendors – even ones with long-standing relationships - may request a Virginia certificate of exemption to document the University’s tax-exempt status.

-University purchases while traveling outside of Virginia.
+University purchases while traveling outside of Virginia:

 The 2018 Wayfair case also requires the University to collect sales tax on goods shipped to states where it has “economic nexus,” defined as annual sales volumes in excess of state-established annual limits.
-At present, the University has sales tax nexus in the following states: District of Colombia, Georgia, Illinois, Maryland, New Jersey, North Carolina, Pennsylvania, and Ohio.
+At present, the University has sales tax nexus in the following states: District of Columbia, Georgia, Illinois, Maryland, New Jersey, North Carolina, Pennsylvania, and Ohio.

-Sales to Purchasers in Virginia
+Sales to Purchasers in Virginia: